LIVIAETS/MT-MTDA/README.md

-This is the official implementation for [Unsupervised Multi-Target Domain Adaptation ThroughKnowledge Distillation](https://arxiv.org/abs/2007.07077)
+This is the official implementation for WACV 2021 paper of [Unsupervised Multi-Target Domain Adaptation ThroughKnowledge Distillation](https://arxiv.org/abs/2007.07077),

 ### Requirements